 - All applications must be submitted by 12 p.m. (noon) on March 21, 2014 (all group members must have added themselves and completed the "Confirm Process" step of the application)

 - Group housing block options are identified by Housing and Dining Services after the room retention and pull-ins process.

 - The Block Leader will be the main contact point between the group and Housing and Dining Services.
 The Block Leader will be notified of the selection date and time for the group, and will be responsible for selecting a block of rooms and making specific room assignments on behalf of his/her group.
 The Block Leader can send someone else in his/her place to select if he/she has class during the designated selection time.

-- Groups are required to completely fill any apartments that they occupy – no half-filled apartments will be permitted.
+- Groups are required to completely fill any apartments or rooms that they occupy – no half-filled rooms will be permitted.
 For example, a group of 6 residents selecting in Webster Apartments could choose between three double occupancy apartments or two triple occupancy apartments.
 A group of 7 would be limited to a block consisting of two double occupancy apartments and one triple occupancy apartment.
 Sometimes "pick-up" spaces are available for groups with uneven numbers.
-Pick-up spaces are spaces that are in half-filled apartments due to only one resident retaining an apartment.
+Pick-up spaces are spaces that are in half-filled rooms due to only one resident retaining.